 Choose from General, Old Testament, or New Testament.

 This specialization includes courses in biblical studies, either language-based or not, in either a mix of the testaments (General) or one or other of the testaments (minimum of four of six courses).
-Language requirement courses do not count for the specialization in the MDiv, but may be counted in the MTS.
 This specialization is designed for all forms of ministry emphasizing strong biblical content, including preaching and teaching pastors.
 At the end of their program, students in this specialization will be able to:

 - Have comprehensive general knowledge of the content of the Bible and its relevant contexts, including familiarity with historical, literary, and canonical issues.